vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 Google-Vulns
 ------------

-It is suggested that whenever you are googling something,  you add words such as vulnerability, exploit,ctf, github, python, tool etc. For example.
-Let's say, you are stuck in a docker or on a specific cms.
-Search for docker ctf or <cms_name> ctf/ github etc.
+It is suggested that whenever you are googling something,  you add words such as vulnerability, exploit, ctf, github, python, tool etc. to your searchterm.
+For example.
+Let's say, you are stuck in a docker or on a specific cms search for docker ctf or <cms_name> ctf/ github etc.

 Webservices
 -----------